ElektraInitiative/libelektra/doc/tutorials/python-kdb.md

 	ks_shallowcopy = copy.copy(ks)
 ```

-Slicing works just like for normal lists in python.
+Slicing works just like for normal lists in Python.
 But be careful: Afterwards the result will be a list - not a keyset.

 ```py
 import kdb